-All foreign currency positions, including the maximum loss limits on any position held on the day, are managed within limits approved by the Board.
-ALRMC is the monitoring body for compliance with these limits and is assisted by the independent Risk Management Department in its day-to-day monitoring activities.
-A report of the foreign currency positions and profit or loss is reviewed daily by Treasury Department and the Head of Risk Management Department.
+All foreign currency positions are managed within the limit approved by the Board.
+ALRMC is the monitoring body for compliance with the limit and is assisted by the independent Risk Management Department in its day-to-day monitoring activities.
+The foreign currency positions is periodically reviewed by Treasury Department and the Risk Management Department, and submitted to ALRMC.